ArasLabs/workflow-utilities/Import/ReadMe.txt

 - Sample code to show how to save data from Workflow activities to the item connected to the workflow process.

+- A separate package with a custom(sample) Workflow using WF Utiltites to show how to programmatically instantiate a workflow and how to use an approver matrix (do not use in production !)

 Installation Steps